lonycell/grafana.v7/docs/sources/whatsnew/index.md

 +++
-title = "What's New in Grafana"
+title = "What's New in ThingSPIN"
 [menu.docs]
-name = "What's New In Grafana" identifier = "whatsnew" weight = 5
+name = "What's New In ThingSPIN" identifier = "whatsnew" weight = 5
 +++